Merge Modules PageCopy link to this sectionLink to this section copied!

 Remove Use the [ Delete ] toolbar button, the “Delete” list context menu item or press the Delete key while a merge module is selected.

 Use the “Properties” option from the context menu while a merge module is selected.
-The Edit Module Properties dialog appears.
+The Edit Module Properties Dialog appears.

 Use the “Configure” context menu item or press the + key.
 The Configure Merge Module Dialog is displayed and allows you to configure the merge process.